 Summary

-Veterinary surgeons find wheatgrass effective for healing open wounds and dermatitis.
+Veterinary surgeons found that wheatgrass extract accelerates the healing of open wounds and dermatitis in animals.

 Methods

-19 surgeons took part, none having prior experience of wheatgrass as a healing agent.
-Mainly horses, cats and dogs were treated.
+19 surgeons took part, (none having prior experience of wheatgrass as a healing agent), treating mainly horses, cats and dogs.

 110 questionnaires were returned and vets were paid a nominal fee for reporting.